Skip to main content

 The Sustainability Research Fellowship is a collaborative program coordinated by the Office of Undergraduate Research and sponsored by the UK Student Sustainability Council and UK Sustainability.
 The fellowship’s goal is to support and promote sustainability-related undergraduate research endeavors.
 The program, which launched in 2014, has supported 48 undergraduate sustainability summer projects.

-“Sustainability Research Fellowships have been
+“Sustainability Research Fellowships

 By Elizabeth Chapin